All you need to know about course dates and times

 You will sit exams in your second year.
 You will also receive a pass or fail grade for skills developed in practical work.

-You could apply for a science or engineering-based course at university, such as Public and Environmental Health, FdSc at University Centre Weston.
-It is also an essential requirement for subjects such as medicine, veterinary science and dentistry.
+You could apply for a science or engineering-based course at university.
+Chemistry is also an essential requirement for subjects such as medicine, veterinary science and dentistry. you could also progress to University Centre Weston degrees such as Public and Environmental Health, Biological Laboratory Sciences or Engineering.

-Five GCSEs at grade 4 and above including English, and grade 6 or above in core & additional science and maths.
+Five GCSEs at grade 9-4, including English, and grade 6 or above in core and additional science and maths.

 Occupations related to Chemistry, A Level